 Tickets and passes can be viewed by selecting “Tickets and Passes” and hotel dates of stay can be viewed by selecting “My Hotel Reservation” in the Disneyland app.
 This too works the same way as morning Extra Magic Hour, with eligible guests having their park ticket media scanned to gain access either at the turnstiles themselves, or at a certain ‘checkpoint’ within the park to deeper areas while off-site guests await traditional rope drop.

 Early Entry Strategy

+This is because getting through bag check and the turnstiles can be unpredictable, and time-consuming.
 The time flies by, and you’ll want to be as close to the front of the pack as possible when Early Theme Park Entry begins so that you can experience as many attractions as possible.